arfro/arfro.com/_posts/2019-06-01-data-structure-manipulation-is-kinda-big-deal-2.markdown

 ## Final note
 I can't stress enough how helpful it is to practice on little code tasks like on codewars.com or so to wrap one's head around `fold` and `reduce`.
 It's another way of thinking about problems - I can guarantee with time you will discover they are quite important concepts in functional programming.
+That being said, sometimes you will notice you can replace your `fold` or `reduce` with a simpler looking pattern match - then it's completely up to you.
+Myself, if my `fold` or `reduce` look overly complicated I would probably try to improve readability by choosing a simpler looking solution.

 ____
 (*) in this case "" is String's identity element for operation of concatenation.